Elizabeth Tan (singer)

-Elizabeth Tan Su Mei (谭素美; born 18 November 1993) is a Malaysian singer, model and actress of Chinese descent.
+Elizabeth Tan Su Mei (陈淑美; born 18 November 1993) is a Malaysian singer, model and actress of Chinese descent.
 Elizabeth began her music career in 2014 by producing her solo album, "Knock Knock", "Setia" featuring Faizal Tahir (2015), and "Tabah" (2016).
 Besides that, she began her acting career through the film "Usop Wilcha Meghonjang Makhluk Muzium" (2015), directed by Shy8.
 Her talent in the musical field was recognized as she was nominated for "Best New Artist" in the "Anugerah Planet Muzik" awards ceremony in 2015.

 Career

 Elizabeth Tan, also known as Lizzy, began her music career by uploading videos on YouTube, sometimes only playing with a ukulele.
 Some of the cover songs that she played were "Pencuri" by Mark Adam, "Kantoi" by Zee Avi, "Maafkan Aku", and some other songs by Yuna, such as "Terukir Di Bintang", "Deeper Conversation" among several others.

 She then received more attention from the public through the song “Havoc” which was originally sung by Joe Flizzow at the end of 2014.
 After the video was uploaded, she was contacted by several recording companies to be their recording artists.